 It was in Ypané that head coach Jorge Luis Campos ran the rule over his team and trimmed the squad down from 23 to the final 20 who will travel to Chile.

 Campos himself knows what it takes to reach the highest level having represented Paraguay in two World Cups.
-The forward played his part in 1998 and 2002 as
+The forward played his part in 1998 and 2002 as La Albirroja reached the knockout stages on both occasions.

 In total Campos picked up 46 senior caps for Paraguay and bagged six goals along the way.